zelaix/my-cli/README.md

 my-cli chat "Find all TODO comments in the codebase" my-cli chat "Search the web for latest Python best practices" my-cli chat "Fetch content from https://docs.python.org/3/tutorial/"

+# Try the new specialized subagents (NEW in Phase 2.4!)
+my-cli chat "Review the code in auth.py for security issues"     # → Triggers code-reviewer specialist my-cli chat "Debug this AttributeError in the login function"   # → Triggers debug-specialist my-cli chat "Audit the authentication module for vulnerabilities" # → Triggers code-reviewer specialist
 ```

 #### Development